Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 • QR codes created, printed and laminated – checked with test scans

-• Tap-to-Pay app installed on all helper smartphones and trial payment completed
+• Tap to Pay app installed on all helper smartphones and sample payment carried out

-• Card terminal ordered, charged and mobile network connection tested at the event location
+• Card terminal ordered, charged and cellular connection tested at venue

 • Power banks organized for smartphones and terminals